 5. The Madman with a Hook for a Hand

-You’re a blossoming adolescent and your hormones are rushing, so naturally you’d welcome the opportunity to make out with someone in a car following a Halloween party.
+You’re a blossoming adolescent and your hormones are raging, so naturally you’d welcome the chance to make out with someone in a car after a Halloween party.
 But according to this tale, it may be best to keep one hand on the ignition.
-The story goes that while two young lovers are swapping spit, a news story comes in over the radio detailing the story of a woman who was murdered nearby by a madman with a hook for a hand.
-Then, suddenly, the teens hear a scratching on the hood of the car—when they take a peek, it’s the hooked man himself.
+The story goes that while two young lovers are swapping spit, a news story comes on over the radio detailing the story of a woman who was murdered nearby.
+The culprit?
+A madman, escaped from a nearby insane asylum, with a hook for a hand.
+Then the teens hear a scratching along the car's exterior.
+Scriiitch ...
+Scriiitch.
+Against all reason, they get out to investigate and—well I'm sure you know how this will end.

 6. Spider Wig

 The myth of the spider wig is definitely an arachnophobe’s worst nightmare.
-In this story, a creative young woman is putting together her own costume with treasures from her grandmother’s attic.
-She sets her eyes on a dramatic witch’s hat and wig, dresses up, and heads to a party.
+In this story, a young woman is putting together her own costume with treasures from her grandmother’s attic.
+She sets her eyes on a witch hat and wig, dresses up, and heads to a party.
 Her scalp is a bit itchy, but she thinks nothing of it—until fellow partiers start freaking out.
 Out of her headgear, and crawling all over her face, are thousands of tiny little eight-legged arachnids.
+This creepy-crawly legend likely dates back to the 1950s, when rumors spread of women unwittingly carrying around bug infestations in their bouffant hairdos.
+While this specific Halloween tale is mere legend, it's easy to see why it sticks around: How many news stories have you read about poor souls with a stuffy nose or itchy ear discovering something is living inside them?